-The Best Budget Cast Iron Dutch Ovens: 6-Quart Martha Stewart Dutch Oven Casserole and 5-Quart Cuisinart Chef's Classic Round Covered Casserole
+The Best Budget Cast Iron Dutch Oven: Martha Stewart 6-Quart Dutch Oven (Now Discontinued)

-Cuisinart's Dutch oven, meanwhile, is proof that price alone isn't an indicator of performance.
-At just $70, this one performed admirably in our cooking tests.
+What we liked: Cuisinart's Dutch oven, meanwhile, is proof that price alone isn't an indicator of performance.
+At just $70 (at the time of testing), this one performed admirably in our cooking tests.
 It features comfy handles and a simple design that's attractive enough, though it comes only in blue or red.

 The Cuisinart has an overwhelmingly positive online reputation, and the warranty coverage is similar to that of more expensive Dutch ovens.
 Despite this, we did find a few reviews that complained about chipping and denied warranty claims.
 Suffice it to say, this isn't the heirloom pot you'll likely be leaving to your next of kin.